James T. Licavoli: Rise to power

 By 1970, James Licavoli had become known as "the king of the hill" - Murray Hill, Little Italy.
 He never married and remained a lifelong bachelor.
 He lived with a 70-year-old roommate who was also a bachelor and worked as a carpenter.
 Since his income had never been declared, he was even able to draw a monthly social security check.

 Licavoli had been called "Blackie" while he was growing up in Collinwood.
 Now he was known in the Mob as "Jack White," an ironic reference to his swarthy complexion.

 Despite his immense wealth, he had a reputation for being cheap and occasionally foolish to the point of embarrassment.
 Once at a local mall, he was detained by store detectives for switching the price tags on a pair of pants.
 After hearing about his background, the department store manager declined to prosecute.
 Another time, he was caught using slugs on machines.
 He also used stolen credit cards on vacations.

 In 1976, longtime Cleveland family boss John Scalish died, leaving control of Cleveland's lucrative criminal operations, specifically the cities' Teamsters Union locals, up for grabs.
-Licavoli was Scalish's logical successor, and he became boss of the Cleveland crime family.
+Licavoli was Scalish's logical successor, although he was initially reluctant to take the position.
+With the backing of Anthony "Tony Dope" Delsanter, Pasquale "Butchie" Cisternino, Ronald "Ronnie the Crab" Carabbia and Eugene "The Animal" Ciasullo, Licavoli became boss of the Cleveland crime family within six days of Scalish's death in order to prevent infighting within the family.